-The controller provides 32MB of 3.3 volt PC-100 ECC unbuffered CAS 2 latency SDRAM.
-The memory is embedded into the controller's PCB (printed circuit board) and is not upgradeable.
-It is connected directly to the memory controller interface bus of the IOP and serves as storage for the executable code transferred from the flash memory.
-It also serves as the controller cache memory.
+The SRCU42L provides 64MB of 3.3v PC-100 ECC unbuffered CAS 2 latency SDRAM.
+The memory is embedded in the RAID controller and is not upgradeable.
+It is connected directly to the memory controller interface bus of the IOP, and serves as storage for the executable code transferred from the flash.
+It also serves as cache during RAID transactions.
+Cache mode selection takes immediate effect while the server is online.
 The IOP memory controller provides single-bit ECC error correction.

-2.2.4 PCI Interface
+2.2.4 Dual-channel Ultra320 SCSI Controller